Back to California

 Mandated reporters

-Professionals like doctors, social workers, and teachers who must report suspected child abuse or neglect.
+Professionals like health practitioners and social workers who are required by law to report suspected child abuse or neglect.

 Dependency court